Fun, music, games road trips, fun stuff, fun road trip music, fun road trip games, music hot spots in the USA

 You have to be quick with this game.

-As soon as you know the artist that sings the song that’s playing across the speakers, shout out their name.
+As soon as you know the artist that sang the song playing across the speakers, shout out the artist’s name.

 Whoever has the most points by the time you reach your destination wins the game.
 This game sure does beat binge-watching TV at home on the couch.